CERTCC/trommel/Documentation.md

 	* There are [Count of Files] total files within the directory.
 	* Results could be vulnerabilities.
 These results should be verified as false positives may exist.
 * The indicators should be reviewed to identify and remove false positives and to identify indicators that need further analysis for potential vulnerabilities.
-	* I like to think that TROMMEL takes out "75%" of the work.

 # Handling Dependencies
 * Download TROMMEL